adilh621/Bootcamp-HW1/README.md

 🌟Within this repository you will find my corrected index.html file with semantic tags added as well as a linked stylesheet that is also corrected.

+🌟The task is to change the non semantic tags to semantic tags to better understand the importance of organization and clarity when working collaboratively.